SandeepThokala/PersonalProjects/README.md

 # Watcher
-Randomly selects an item from a directory and recursively searches for a video file to play.
+Randomly selects a movie directory from a watchlist directory and searches for a video file to play.